-The Port of Benton's district is two-thirds of Benton County bordered on the west by Yakima and Klickitat Counties, on the north by the Columbia River, on the east by the Port of Kennewick and on the south again by the Columbia River as well as the Yakima River.
-The Port of Kennewick's district, created in 1915, is the remaining eastern section of the county and includes the south quarter of Richland.
+The Port of Benton's district is two-thirds of Benton County bordered on the west by Yakima and Klickitat Counties, on the north by the Columbia River, on the east by the Port of Kennewick district and the south by the Columbia River as well as the Yakima River.
+The Port of Kennewick's district, created in 1915, is the remaining eastern section of Benton County and includes the south quarter of Richland.

-The state's only operating nuclear energy reactor, owned and operated by Energy Northwest, is located within the Port of Benton boundaries.
-U.S. Interstate 82 and 182 serve as the district's major highway connections to the U.S. Interstate System.
+The state's only operating nuclear energy reactor, owned and operated by Energy Northwest, is located within the Port of Benton district boundaries.
+Interstate 82 and 182 serve as the district's major highway connections to the U.S. Interstate System.

-The Port of Benton is unique among Washington Public Ports, as it owns and operates two airports: one located in Richland and the second in Prosser.
+The Port of Benton is unique among Washington Public Ports, as it owns and operates two airports: one in Richland and the second in Prosser.
 The Port of Benton built the first publicly funded and operated incubator facility in Richland in 1970.
-The Port owns 13 separate property sites.
+The Port owns 12 separate property sites.